 The vehicles and personnel intended to provide technical assistance to competitors must pass through the administrative control and be identified.
 They are hereinafter referred to by assistance category.

 Assistance and towing of a competitor still in the race can be done only by vehicles/persons officially entered in the race or in the Assistance category.
-All racing vehicles, once they have abandoned the race and therefore have crosse out in black the number plates and the number of the race can be considered as assistance vehicles, if authorised by the race direction.
+All racing vehicles, once they have abandoned the race and therefore have crossed their number plates and race numbers can be considered as assistance vehicles, if authorised by the race direction.
 All infractions of the assistance regulations will incur penalties up to and including disqualification from the race.